brege/monitorat/README.md

     └── my-sweet-widget.js
 ```

 You can also add your own documentation through the Wiki widget, which may help you or your loved ones figure out how your headless homelab or riceware works.
-This document and any others you add to your wiki will be rendered in[GitHub flavored markdown via [markdown-it](https://github.com/markdown-it/markdown-it).
+This document and any others you add to your wiki will be rendered in [GitHub flavored markdown via [markdown-it](https://github.com/markdown-it/markdown-it).

 But you want an actual monitor or dashboard.